jshttp/mime-db/README.md

 // grab data on .js files
 var data = db['application/javascript'];

+// grab mime types for extension var type = db.extension['js'];
 ```

 ## Data Structure

+### db.json

-The JSON file is a map lookup for lowercased mime types.
+The JSON file is a map lookup for lower-cased mime types.
+Each mime type has
-Each mime type has the following properties:
+the following properties:

 - `.source` - where the mime type is defined.
     If not set, it's probably a custom media type.